 An allowance for the waiver of rates to support community and sporting groups has been budgeted at \$130,000.
+This year is a re-valuation year and to date Vincent has not received updated Gross Rental Valuations (GRV) for properties that rates may be waived.
 The total for rates waivers is \$120,671, however an allowance has been included for the difference in GRV and any additional community leases negotiated during the year.